ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

    #.
 The argument to ``Witness`` is an *expression*, not a type.
 However, in order
       to simplify the implementation, the argument is parsed and renamed as as a type.
 After renaming, it must be interpretable as an expression.
+      (This works because of the fact that, under `#378, §4.3.2 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst#changes-to-support-dependent-types>`_, GHC looks up in the term-level namespace if a lookup in the type-level namespace fails.)
       We can imagine an inverse of the T2T_ translation of `#281`_ that would apply here.
-(If requested, this could be written out in detail in this proposal.)
+(If requested, this could be written out in detail in this proposal.
+      We also might want to consider simply unifying the ``HsExpr`` and ``HsType`` types in GHC in order to avoid this step entirely.)
       Because the argument to ``Witness`` is parsed as a type, it cannot use constructs like ``case``; a user would have to name an expression in, say, a ``let``-binding and then could use the variable instead.